NatiBoy33/alx-pre_course/0x01-git/README.md

-coding is cool by my own :)
+coding is cool to write by my own :)